Barbara Katz Law

 1. if married, the decedent’s spouse and children;

-2. if unmarried, the decedent’s parents;
+3. if unmarried without children, the decedent’s parents;

 4. if none of the above apply, the Executor should seek guidance on how to proceed from the attorney.